 Dump and Drain!!

 Residential neighborhood and backyard mosquito sources must be taken seriously.
 They contribute enormously to the number of mosquitoes biting in your neighborhood!
 The mosquitoes produced in backyards here in Sutter and Yuba Counties are principal vectors of West Nile Virus.
-If invasive mosquitoes come to our area, these types of sources are exactly what these kinds of mosquitoes are looking for to lay their eggs in (please see section on invasive mosquitoes on this website).
-If water is allowed to stand for just a few days in your backyard, adult female mosquitoes will find this water and lay hundreds to thousands of eggs in it!
-These eggs will hatch into mosquito larvae (wigglers), and within a few days turn into hungry biting adult mosquitoes.
-Raising these mosquitoes in your own backyard is an unnecessary risk that can be eliminated.
+Now that the invasive Aedes aegypti mosquito has come to our area, these types of sources are exactly what they are looking for to lay their eggs in (please see section on invasive mosquitoes on this website).
+If water is allowed to stand for just a few days in your backyard, adult female mosquitoes will find this water and lay thousands of eggs in it!
+The eggs will hatch into mosquito larvae (wigglers), and within a few days turn into hungry biting adult mosquitoes.
+Raising mosquitoes in your own backyard is an unnecessary risk that can be eliminated.
 Here is a list of common backyard mosquito breeding sources.

 |plugged roof gutters||unmaintained green pools and spas||miscellaneous containers|